Take a fresh look at your lifestyle.

 It’s a tradition that dates back to the pre-colonial era.

-Back then, the Igbo people lived in autonomous communities, each with its customs and traditions.
+Back then, the Igbo people lived in autonomous communities, each with its own customs and traditions.

-One of these traditions was the price of pride.
+And one of these traditions was the pride price.

 The pride price was a way for families to form alliances and strengthen community bonds.